 Leishmaniasis is present in scattered areas worldwide.
-Human infection is caused by 20 Leishmania sp that are morphologically indistinguishable but can be differentiated by laboratory analysis.
+Human infection is caused by 20 Leishmania species that are morphologically indistinguishable but can be differentiated by laboratory analysis.

-The parasites may remain localized in the skin or spread to internal organs or the mucosa of the nasopharynx, resulting in 3 major clinical forms of leishmaniasis:
+The parasites may remain localized in the skin or spread to the mucosa of the nasopharynx or disseminate to bone marrow, the spleen, the liver, and occasionally other organs, resulting in 3 major clinical forms of leishmaniasis:

-Visceral leishmaniasis (kala-azar, Dumdum fever) is typically caused by L. donovani or L. infantum/chagasi and occurs in India, Africa (particularly the Sudan), Central Asia, the Mediterranean basin, South and Central America, and infrequently China.
+Visceral leishmaniasis (kala-azar, Dumdum fever) is typically caused by L. donovani or L. infantum (previously called L. chagasi in Latin America) and occurs in India, Africa (particularly the Sudan), Central Asia, the Mediterranean basin, South and Central America, and infrequently China.
 Most cases occur in northeastern India.
-Parasites disseminate from the site of the sand fly bite in the skin to regional lymph nodes, the spleen, the liver, and bone marrow and cause symptoms.
+Parasites disseminate from the site of the sand fly bite in the skin to regional lymph nodes, the spleen, the liver, and bone marrow and cause systemic symptoms.
 Subclinical infections are common; only a minority of infected patients develop progressive visceral disease.
-Symptomatic infection with L. infantum/chagasi is more common among children than adults.
+Symptomatic infection with L. infantum is more common among children than adults.
 Visceral leishmaniasis is an opportunistic infection in patients with AIDS or other immunocompromising conditions.

-Diffuse cutaneous leishmaniasis, a rare syndrome, results in widespread nodular skin lesions resembling those of lepromatous leprosy.
+Diffuse cutaneous leishmaniasis, a rare syndrome, results in widespread nodular skin lesions resembling those of lepromatous leprosy Leprosy Leprosy is a chronic infection usually caused by the acid-fast bacilli Mycobacterium leprae or the closely related organism M. lepromatosis.
+These organisms have a unique tropism... read more .
 It results from cell-mediated anergy to the organism.

-Mucosal leishmaniasis starts with a primary cutaneous ulcer.
-This lesion heals spontaneously, but progressive mucosal lesions develop months to years later.
+Mucosal leishmaniasis due to L. braziliensis and related organisms typically starts with one or more primary cutaneous ulcers.
+Spread to the mucosa via lymphatics and the bloodstream probably occurs early in infection.
+The skin lesions heal spontaneously; but progressive mucosal lesions may not become apparent for months to years.
 Typically, patients have nasal stuffiness, discharge, and pain.
-Over time, the infection may progress, resulting in gross mutilation of the nose, palate, or face.
+Over time, the infection may progress, resulting in gross mutilation of the nose, palate, oral pharynx, or face.